groboclown/fonzrecon/docs/rest-api.md

 Imports a list of users into the system.

-If the request is a multi-part file upload, then the import will attempt to load the `csvUsers` named file as a csv file.
+If the request is a multi-part file upload, then the import will attempt to load the `csvUsers` named file as a CSV file.
 The mime type of the file must be `text/csv`.
-The csv file must have column names that match up with the JSON body key names.
+The CSV file must have column names that match up with the JSON body key names.
+The one exception is the `names` column.
+Instead, the CSV file should have a `name` header, and that value plus the username will be set as the list of names for the user.

 If the request is not a multi-part file upload, then the users to import must be in the JSON-formatted body text.